aplteam/Tester/README.md

 ```

-### Flow control

-The test template contains examples for how to use the flow control functions.

 ## Best Practices

 * Try to keep your test cases simple and test just one thing at a time, for example just one method at a time.

-* For more complex methods create a group with the method name as group name.
+* For more complex methods (for example, excepts different kinds of arguments) create a group with the method name as group name.

 * Create everything you need on the fly and tidy up afterwards.
-Or more precisely, tidy up (left overs!), prepare, test, tidy up again.
+Or more precisely, tidy up (leftovers!), prepare, test, tidy up again.
 In other words, make the test case "stand-alone".

-  The exception from this rule is when **all** test cases require the same pre-condition like, say, a database connection.
+  The exception from this rule is when _all_ test cases require the same pre-condition like, say, a database connection.
 In that case establish what's needed in a function [`Initial`](#Initialisation) and use a function [`CleanUp`](#cleanUp) to get rid of it.

 * Avoid a test case relying on changes made by an earlier test case.
-It's a tempting thing to do but you will almost certainly regret this at one stage or another.
+It's a tempting thing to do but you will almost certainly regret this later.

 * Notice that the DRY principle (don't repeat yourself) can and should be ignored when it comes to test cases: any test case should read from top to bottom like an independent story that can be understood by itself.